 Pilgrimage of Pain & Hope

-During spring reading week, the Center for Reconciliation leads a student pilgrimage to Richmond, Va. and Baltimore, Md., where students encounter places and stories of both profound brokenness and incredible hope.
+During spring reading week, the Center for Reconciliation leads a student pilgrimage to Richmond, Va. and Baltimore, Md.

 If you are interested in learning more about the pilgrimage and taking part this year, stop by the Center for Reconciliation or contact Mary Jo Clancy.